One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV

 \subsection{Sign-Screened Bias and Coverage}

-Suppose we assume $\pi$ is positive and report second-stage estimates only when first-stage estimates are positive as well (equivalently, when $t_1>0$).
-In contrast with $\hat{\beta}_{U}$, sign-screening reduces the bias of $\hat{\beta}_{IV}$ markedly.
-Moreover, screening on the estimated first-stage sign has no downside in terms of coverage: in contrast with procedures that screen on the \emph{magnitude} of the first-stage $F$ statistic, screening on the sign of the corresponding $t$-statistic is shown here to have little effect on rejection rates for a conventional second-stage $t$-test.

-Because the expectation of a just-ID IV estimator is undefined, our investigation of sign-screening looks at median bias (the expectation of 2SLS exists only for over-identified models).
-As in \Cref{theorem:bias_betaU}, we scale bias by the weak-\ac{IV} OVB of the OLS estimand.
-We are interested in the difference between relative median bias computed unconditionally and conditional on $\hat{\pi}>0$.
+We gauge estimator performance under sign restrictions using median bias since the expectation of a \ac{just-ID IV} estimator is undefined (2SLS moments exists only for over-identified models).
+Assuming the sign of $\pi$ is known, the theorem below shows that $c=0$ minimizes the median bias of $\hat{\beta}_{IV}$ among screening rules of the form $t_1>c$.